ivnvxd/pyquest/markdown/13_databases.md

 COMMIT;
 ```

-### 2. SQL <a id="sql"></a>
+## 2. SQL <a id="sql"></a>

-SQL, or Structured Query Language, is the standard programming language used to manage and manipulate relational databases.
+_SQL_, or Structured Query Language, is the standard programming language used to manage and manipulate relational databases.
 SQL is designed to enable users to perform a wide range of operations on data stored in a relational database management system (RDBMS).
 These operations include creating, querying, updating, and deleting data.

 _Key Concepts of SQL:_